FREE Shipping on orders over $899

 Public enemy number one turns out to be sugar: It may be even worse than saturated fat at raising cholesterol and overall heart disease risk, according to research in Progress in Cardiovascular Diseases.

-According to research published in JAMA, a diet high in sugar, and sweetened beverages like soda are a major source, increases bad LDL cholesterol and triglycerides (another type of fat in the blood), while lowering blood sugar levels. good HDL cholesterol.
+According to research published in JAMA, a diet high in sugar—and sweetened beverages like soda are a major source—increases bad LDL cholesterol and triglycerides (another type of fat in the blood), while lowering good HDL cholesterol levels.

-Add these sweet drinks to your list of foods to avoid if you're worried about high cholesterol.
+Add these sweet drinks to your list of foods to avoid if you're concerned about high cholesterol.

 Processed red meat